19 Jun 2018

 |NACE sector / loan type:||Collection, purification and distribution of water|

-The loan has been provided to finance a number of water and sewage sector investments in the Municipality of Kungälv, south-western Sweden.
+The loan has been provided for water and sewage sector investments by Kungälv Municipality in Sweden.

-The loan will further fund the expansion of the public water and sewage networks, which will connect permanent residences and holiday homes to the public network and enable transportation of wastewater to a large centralised treatment plant.
+The loan will also fund an expansion of the public water and sewage networks, connecting both permanent residences and holiday homes to the public network and enabling transportation of wastewater to a large centralised treatment plant.

-Kungälv Municipality is located 20 kilometres north of Gothenburg and has a population of approximately 43,000.
+Kungälv Municipality is situated 20 kilometres north of Gothenburg and has a population of approximately 43,000.
 This number is expected to increase to 55,000 by 2025.

-Construction of sewage collection systems forms a necessary component of sustainable urban infrastructure, and replacing private treatment systems with a large-scale treatment plant decreases discharges of nutrients.
+Construction of sewage collection systems for new residential areas forms a necessary component of a sustainable society, and replacing small-scale private treatment systems with a centralised treatment plant increases efficiency and decreases discharges of nutrients.
 By connecting coastal areas to the municipal wastewater system, the network expansion will also reduce discharges of untreated or poorly treated wastewater into the sea.

 The project is not expected to have any significant impact on the environment.